TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -s`

-You can also declare the top *n* addresses that are included in the summary by passing an integer with the -s parameter.
+You can also modify the top *n* addresses that are included in the summary by passing an integer with the -s parameter.
 For example, to show only the top 7 IPv4 and IPv6 addresses:

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -s 7`